 All Ohio Division of Wildlife tagging procedures must be followed.
-Once a deer is harvested, the deer must be checked through the proper check-in procedure.
+MetroParks employees cannot check in deer.
+Once a deer is harvested, the deer must be checked through the proper game check-in procedures by calling 1-877-TAGITOH or by visiting www.ohiogamecheck.com.
 The deer is the property of the hunter.
 Hunters must keep a daily log of number/sex of deer observed while hunting and any shots taken.

-The Ohio Division of Wildlife requires archery hunters to wear blaze orange during the early muzzleloader season, youth gun season, gun season, and muzzleloader season.
-Check the Ohio Division of Wildlife website for specific dates and size requirements.
+The Ohio Division of Wildlife requires archery hunters to wear blaze orange during youth gun season (Nov.
+21 - Nov.
+22), gun season (Nov.
+30 - Dec.
+6 & Dec.
+28 - Dec.
+29), and muzzleloader season (Jan.9 - Jan.
+12).
+Check the Ohio Division of Wildlife website for specific requirements.

-All bows may not have an arrow nocked and crossbow must be uncocked with no bolt in the rail when moving from the parking area to a stand or blind or returning from hunting.
+All bows may not have an arrow nocked and crossbow may be cocked but must have no bolt in the rail when moving from the parking area to a stand or blind or returning from hunting.

 Donation of harvested deer is not available this year through Five Rivers MetroParks.
 Contact the Ohio Division of Wildlife for donation options.